playfulprogramming/playfulprogramming/content/crutchcorn/posts/react-native-web-monorepo/index.md

 So, how do we do this?

+# Creating a Vite Project

+While there's more to the monorepo aspect of the monorepo, let's talk about how to set up a web project using Vite and React Native first without worrying about the monorepo parts too much.

 ## Setting Up the Initial Vite Project

 So, let's take the file structure from the last article and add a `websites/admin-portal` folder: